-Students will receive midterm and final grades for their work.
+Students will receive a midterm grade and a final grade for the course.

-Students are assessed on their willingness to experiment, their contributions exchanging feedback during critiques, and on their ability to work effectively both together in collaborative groups and independently throughout the semester.
-Grading will reflect the creative ambition, time invested, strength of concept, technical execution, and overall quality of the finished artworks.
-This assessment will also include the student's ability to adequately budget their time for working and clean-up of the materials and spaces used at BCB.
+Students are assessed on their willingness to experiment, their contributions offering feedback during critiques, and on their ability to work effectively (in collaborative groups and independently) throughout the semester.
+Grading will reflect the creative ambition, time investment, strength of concept, skillful execution, and overall quality of the finished artworks.
+This assessment will also include the student's ability to adequately manage their time for working and clean-up of the materials and spaces used at BCB.

+Grade Breakdown

-- 70% Work (meaning all artworks made for class, presented for critiques, and assignments.) - 30% Attendance, participation in critiques / discussions, and professionalism (being serious, efficient, respectful.)
+70% Work (meaning all assignments and artworks made for class and presented for critique.)

+30% Attendance, participation, and professionalism (being punctual, effective, respectful, and contributing to critiques and discussions.)

-Assignments are due at the beginning of the class session.
-Detailed information about assignments and projects will be explained in class.
-Assignments and the dates described in this syllabus are subject to change by the instructor.
+Assignments are due at the beginning of the next class session unless otherwise specified.
+Further information about assignments and projects will be explained in detail in class.
+Assignments and the due dates described in this syllabus are subject to change by the instructor.
 Students will be notified of any changes to the syllabus in class and via email.
 Students must regularly check their BCB email accounts.